 While seasonal hiring isn’t limited to the holidays (think summer lifeguards), the winter holidays are most commonly associated with hiring seasonal employees.
 Seasonal hiring presents a particular challenge to employers.
 Competition for quality employees is stiff.
 Onboarding needs to be successful and immediate.
 If you don’t start training early, seasonal employees are left to sink or swim.

 So what seasonal hiring best practices can help your hiring team overcome these challenges?
+Do you know how to recruit seasonal players?
 There are a few rules of thumb that will lead you to success during this busy season.

 Some major retailers begin the application process for seasonal employees as early as June, especially when the job market is tight.
 With major players adding tens of thousands of workers each holiday season, a small or medium-sized business has to make sure it’s competitive.
 If you don’t start advertising seasonal positions early on, you’re going to be behind the ball when the holidays roll around.